 - Suggested: GTFO

-- SL DPS/mana potions
+- DF DPS/mana potions

-- Spiritual Healing Potions
+- Refreshing Healing Potions (3 star preferred)

 - All correct Gems and Enchants applied

-- SL enchants:
+- DF enchants:

-- SL gems in all sockets
+- DF gems in all sockets

-- Performance Benchmarks for Sunday Raid
+- Performance Benchmarks for Sunday Raid (subject to change)

 - Minimum item level: The minimum item level required for Sunday Raid depends if your character is the one you normally raid with or is an alt.
 While Sunday Raid can be a mechanism for gearing alts, doing so should not have a negative impact on the raid team’s ability to complete content.